xan1242/TFEhpLoader/README.md

 This should work with all Tag Force games.

 This should also work on PPSSPP and real hardware (via the bootstrap plugin).

+## Building

+You may follow the same build instructions as per [PSPModBase here](https://github.com/xan1242/PSPModBase#usage).